Welcome

 The application window is now open and will close by September 30, 2026.
 To apply, eligible building owners will:

-- ASHRAE Level II Audit or EPIC analysis
+• ASHRAE Level II Audit, EPIC analysis or equivalent

 All Gap Funding applications will undergo a scoring process based on market scalability, readiness, financial need, and decarbonization benefits.
 Grants will be awarded based on available funds, with a maximum of $50,000 per building.